adobe/web-platform/utilities/css-custom-filters-support-matrix/README.md

 * We report the general results as a percentage in the #action-well.
 * We will also highlight the results on the browser table matching their browser.
 * We provide a toggle at the bottom to display the raw Qunit tests.

+If they choose to report their scores:
+* We flag Qunit to report scores to Browserscope.